franckXu/blog-1/_sources/2017/12/10/binary-relations.rst.txt

 antisymmetric is a *partial order*.
 More on those below.

 An example of preorder is the *is reachable from* relation over a directed graph in the example above.
-This realtion is obviously reflexive and transitive, but it is neither symmetric nor antisymmetric.
+This relation is obviously reflexive and transitive, but it is neither symmetric nor antisymmetric.
 If ``x`` is reachable from ``y``, it doesn't mean that ``y`` is reachable from ``x``, so symmetry is not guaranteed.
 Similarly, if ``x`` is reachable from ``y`` and ``y`` is reachable